-11) ADU Beach Neighborhood Overlay District: While not in effect at the time of the writing of this Draft, the The ADU Beach Neighborhood District would require became effective February 2023 and requires that Accessory Dwelling Units beare subject to discretionary review, as determined necessary by the Community Development Director.
-This provision would allowallows site specific analysis of potential coastal hazards, including flooding as well as coastal resource policy issues, such as coastal access, to address the risks to public safety.
+11) ADU Beach Neighborhood Overlay District: The ADU Beach Neighborhood District became effective February 2023 and requires that Accessory Dwelling Units are subject to discretionary review, as determined necessary by the Community Development Director.
+This provision allows site specific analysis of potential coastal hazards, including flooding as well as coastal resource policy issues, such as coastal access, to address the risks to public safety.
 This overlay district applies to a residential area in the southwest portion of the City adjacent to the beach and the Carpinteria Salt Marsh.